tobilg/facebook-events-by-location/README.md

 * `version`: The version of the Graph API to use.
 Default is `v2.7`.
 * `since`: The start of the range to filter results.
 Format is Unix timestamp or `strtotime` data value, as accepted by [FB Graph API](https://developers.facebook.com/docs/graph-api/using-graph-api#time).
 * `until`: The end of the range to filter results.
+* `showActiveOnly`: Whether to show only active (non-draft, non-cancalled Events).
+Default is `true`, otherwise `false` can be passed to show all Events regardless of their state.

 ### Query results
 The response will be `application/json` and contain an `events` property containing the array of event objects, as well as a `metadata` property with some stats.
 See below for an example.